 This is our hopeful vision for change, grounded in evidence, and it’s how we can ensure every young person lives long and stays strong.

 Harmful tech is not inevitable and children deserve better than unsafe design.
-Sign our letter to the Prime Minister to demand,
+Join our campaign to demand:

 This guide supports parents to talk safely and confidently with their children about stories like Molly’s and the issues it raises about harmful online content.